Connect with others who understand.

 Side Effects of Chemotherapy for Advanced NSCLC

-Chemotherapy is an extremely useful method for targeting cancer cells, but unfortunately it cannot tell the difference between cancer cells and normal cells that divide rapidly.
-Normal, healthy cells that divide rapidly include:
+Chemotherapy can’t always tell the difference between cancer cells and normal cells that also divide quickly, which is why it can affect healthy parts of the body.
+Some normal cells that divide rapidly include:

 • Hair follicles

-• Cells in the digestive tract and mouth
+• Cells lining the digestive tract and mouth

-Radiation therapy (also known as radiotherapy) uses an intense beam of radiation to kill cancer cells and shrink tumors.
-The type of radiation is similar to that used in X-rays, but it is much more concentrated for cancer treatment.
+Radiation therapy (also known as radiotherapy) uses high-energy beams to kill cancer cells and shrink tumors.
+The type of radiation is similar to that used in X-rays, but it’s much more concentrated for cancer treatment.

 This therapy works by damaging the DNA of cancer cells beyond repair, causing the cells to stop dividing or die.
 There are two types of radiation therapy used in the treatment of advanced NSCLC: external beam and internal beam radiation therapy.

 External beam radiation uses a radiation source on the outside of the body to focus on the cancer.
+During the procedure, you’ll lie on an examination table while a machine aims radiation at the tumor.
+This is the most common type of radiation for NSCLC.
 It can be used as:

-• A main treatment option, particularly if the lung tumor cannot be removed due to its location or size
+• A main lung cancer treatment option, particularly if the tumor can’t be removed due to its location or size

 • A treatment before surgery to shrink a lung tumor that may be difficult to operate on

-• A treatment after surgery to kill any remaining cancer cells the surgeon may have missed
+• A treatment after surgery to kill any remaining cancer cells that cannot be removed safely during surgery

-• A treatment for metastasis (spread of cancer cells) to bones or the brain
+• A treatment for metastatic NSCLC (spread of cancer cells outside the lung) to bones, liver or the brain

-• A palliative treatment to relieve symptoms of advanced NSCLC, such as bleeding, pain, cough, and trouble swallowing
+• A treatment to relieve symptoms of advanced NSCLC, such as bleeding, pain, cough, and trouble swallowing, also known as palliative treatment

-Internal radiation therapy, also known as brachytherapy, involves placement of small radioactive pellets directly into the cancer to help shrink a tumor.
-The doctor uses a special tool called a bronchoscope to see inside the airways and passageways of the lungs (known as bronchi) to place the pellets.
+Internal radiation therapy is also known as brachytherapy.
+It involves the placement of small, radioactive pellets directly into the cancer to help shrink a tumor.
+The doctor uses a special tool called a bronchoscope to see inside the airways and passageways of the lungs (known as bronchi and bronchioles) to place the pellets.
 The radiation can only travel a short distance from the source, so it is less likely to damage the surrounding healthy tissues.
+This is less commonly used than external beam radiation.

 Immunotherapy is a relatively recent advancement in the treatment of cancer.
-It uses human-made antibodies (known as monoclonal antibodies) that help activate the immune system to target and kill cancer.
-Immunotherapy targets specific cells in the body, which prevents the systemic side effects seen in treatments like chemotherapy.
+It uses human-made antibodies (known as monoclonal antibodies) that help activate the immune system to target and kill cancer cells.
+Immunotherapy targets specific cells in the body, which prevents many side effects seen in treatments like chemotherapy.

-One class of checkpoint inhibitors targets two proteins, PD-1, found on immune cells known as T cells, and PD-L1, which is found on some normal cells and some cancer cells.
-Monoclonal antibodies have been developed that target either PD-1 or PD-L1, preventing interaction between the two proteins.
-As a result, the T cells are able to recognize the cancer cells and kill them, while also activating a helpful immune response.
+One class of checkpoint inhibitors targets two checkpoint proteins: PD-1 and PD-L1.
+PD-1 is found on immune cells known as T cells, and PD-L1 is found on both normal cells and some cancer cells.
+Monoclonal antibodies have been developed to target either PD-1 or PD-L1, preventing interaction between the two proteins.
+As a result, the T cells can recognize the cancer cells and kill them, leading to the activation of a helpful immune response.

-CTLA-4 inhibitors are another class of immunotherapy for NSCLC.
-These monoclonal antibodies target CTLA-4, a protein that reins in T cell activity.
+CTLA-4 inhibitors are another class of checkpoint inhibitors for NSCLC.
+These monoclonal antibodies target CTLA-4, a protein that blocks T-cell activity.

-Checkpoint inhibitors used to treat advanced NSCLC include:
+Checkpoint inhibitors that are used to treat advanced NSCLC include:

 • Durvalumab (Imfinzi), which targets PD-L1